 English music, 20th century music and movie music are all themes of this concert.
 Although the Vaughan Williams piece was written in 1936, the Arnold in 1960 and the Arnell in 1992, they were all active, famous and familiar composers in the England of the 1950s.

-All three pieces we are doing are strikingly cinematic.
+All three symphonies are strikingly cinematic.
 That’s not surprising, as all three composers wrote film music, and all are well known as Symphonists: Arnold and Vaughan Williams wrote nine symphonies each, and Arnell wrote six (plus a “Sinfonia Quasi Variazione” that he said was ‘really his 1st Symphony”).

-Haydn’s Morning, Mid-Day, and Evening symphonies are extraordinary in many ways.
-They were the first he wrote after taking the appointment as Deputy Kapellmeister (Music Master) at the Court of Prince Nikolaus I. Esterhazy, “The Magnificent,” in 1761.
-Haydn meant to both establish himself and usurp the position of the aging Kapellmeister by showing that he had skills that his older colleague could only dream of.
+Haydn’s Morning, Mid-Day, and Evening symphonies, now called the “Day Trilogy,” were the first he wrote after taking the appointment as Deputy Kapellmeister (Music Master) at the Court of Prince Nikolaus I. Esterhazy, “The Magnificent,” in 1761.
+Haydn meant to both establish himself and take over from the Kapellmeister by showing skills that his older colleague could only dream of.

-The symphonies are in fact in a hybrid form as there are solos for all the principal players in the orchestra, so they sound as much like a concerto grosso as a symphony.
-By introducing these solos he was also currying favor with the musicians in the orchestra – who received additional pay for playing solos! – and the highly sophisticated music that he wrote was a delightful shock to the court.
-Sure enough, he was soon in charge of all music at the Prince’s court.
+The innovative symphonies in the trilogy are in a hybrid form, with solos for all the principal players in the orchestra (music buffs may say they sound as much like a concerto grosso as a symphony).
+Haydn was wooing the musicians in the court orchestra, who received additional pay for playing solos!
+The highly sophisticated music was a delightful shock to the court.
+Sure enough, he was soon in charge of all music for the Prince.

-The depiction of a sunrise at the opening of Symphony No. 6 is deeply symbolic.
-It was a new beginning for Haydn, who had suffered years of poverty as freelancer, and the beginning of a new era of music.
+The depiction of a sunrise at the opening of Symphony No. 6 is deeply symbolic of a new beginning for Haydn, and the beginning of a new era of music.
 The Classical era of musical composition began with these symphonies, succeeding the Baroque era of Bach and Handel, and realized brilliantly by such pupils of Haydn as Mozart and Beethoven.

 In all of these works the exotic elements are integrated in a style that is distinctive to the composer, whose identity remains intact even as he journeys musically into another realm.